A DIY funeral, or ‘do it yourself funeral’, requires a lot of planning and preparation.

 When arranging a DIY funeral, the cemetery may not provide a gravedigger within the costs of the burial.
 If this is the case, you will need to engage with the services of a professional gravedigger.
 Each cemetery may have different rules for how the grave should be dug, so it’s best to check with your chosen cemetery beforehand.

-It is important to consider how you will transport your loved one to the crematorium or cemetery on the day; an estate car or van will usually be suitable.
+It is important to consider how you will transport your loved one to the crematorium or cemetery on the day of the funeral; an estate car or van will usually be suitable as long as the coffin is carefully secured.
 Another option is to hire a ‘carriage-master’, a hearse and a driver to transport your loved one.

 The crematorium or cemetery will not provide pallbearers, so you must also ensure you have a team of family and friends to carry the coffin into the crematorium or lower the coffin into the grave.

-Hiring a minister or officiant to conduct a service
+Hire a minister or officiant to conduct a service, if you want one

 It is perfectly acceptable for the funeral service to be led by a family member or friend, although you may wish to engage with the services of a minister or officiant.
 You should not feel pressured into arranging a funeral service as this is not a requirement.